katarinaQCA/1701QCA-Assessment1/experiments/experiments.md

 ### Experiment name ###

-Say "HELLO" to the BBC micro:bit!
+Say "HELLO" To The BBC micro:bit!

 #### Photo of completed project ####
 *In the code below, replace `missingimage.png` with the name of the image, which should be in the `kitexperiments` folder.*